 For example, I live in Poland and know about stocks in Eastern Europe that are not fully appreciated in the US market.
 This is not insider information, just I have an advantage because I speak the language and I can analysis things the average investor can not.
 Find your advantage ethically.

 Remember the movie Wall Street?
 It is all the same, some guys think they are too smart and want to break ethical rules.
-I believe in playing fair in the stock market even if it is not illegal to do something does not mean it will not come back to haunt you latter.
+I believe in playing fair in the stock market even if it is not illegal to do something does not mean it will not come back to haunt you later.
 Ask yourself the question does ethical investing work?

 Ask yourself the question what is the pursuit of wealth about?
 It is a moral and ethical question before it is a financial one.
 Money is a store of value and if you can not find some way to identify or create value, then it will be hard to make money in an ethical way.
-Trading is good as it allows the market to value assets, but not super high frequency trading based on insider information, which is unethical.
+Trading is good as it allows the market to value assets, but not super high-frequency trading based on insider information, which is unethical.